You may wish to see an introductory page to this section first.

 Both tombstones depict a horseman brandishing his spear over a fallen enemy and provide interesting information on the mix of people who made up the Roman legions which conquered Britain.
 Valerius Genialis was enrolled in a turma of Thracian cavalrymen (see the tombstone of another Thracian cavalryman at Colchester), but he belonged to the tribe of the Frisii, who lived at the mouth of the River Rhine.
 Both Thracians and Frisii bravely fought against the Romans; once they were subdued their best men were offered a military career in a turma or ala, auxiliary regiments of the Roman legions.
 Dannicus, another cavalryman, came from Augusta Raurica, a Roman town near Basel which was named after the local tribe.
 Many other tombstones with references to auxiliary regiments were found in Germany.

-There is rare evidence of the use of expensive marble sarcophagi in Roman Britain, but a number of highly decorated lead coffins have been found, including one at St. Albans which has a decorative pattern similar to that shown above.
+There is rare evidence of the use of expensive marble sarcophagi in Roman Britain, but a number of highly decorated lead coffins have been found, including one at St. Albans which has a decorative pattern similar to that shown above (see other lead coffins at Tournai in Belgium and in faraway Lebanon).

 Corinium Museum: reliefs: (left) Three Mother Goddesses (see a similar relief in London); (right) Three Hooded Spirits and a Mother Goddess